Vakiyama/comm-docs/docs/index.md

 # Introduction

-Welcome🙌 This documentation will guide you through how to set up a [GitHub](https://github.com/) repository The goal of this documentation is to provide clear and easy instructions, ensuring that anyone regardless of their level of experience on [GitHub](https://github.com/) can easily follow through this guide.
+Welcome🙌 This documentation will guide you through how to set up a [GitHub](https://github.com/) repository.
+The goal of this documentation is to provide clear and easy instructions, ensuring that anyone regardless of their level of experience on [GitHub](https://github.com/) can easily follow through this guide.
 In addition to the setup process, we will also focus on tips and best practices while using a [shell]().

 > :material-github: [GitHub](https://github.com/) is a web-based platform designed to streamline version control and collaboration for software development projects.
 > Developers can efficiently manage and track changes in their code, foster collaboration with team members, and conveniently host their repositories online.